ctu-mrs/ctu-mrs.github.io/docs/65-howto-usecases/loading_trajectories.md

 ---
 title: Loading trajectories
-pagination_label: Loading trajectories
+pagination_label: Loading desired trajectories to the system
-description: Loading trajectories
+description: Loading desired trajectories to the system
 ---

 # Loading trajectories